 Now that you have selected the house you want to buy, it’s time to mobilize funds for booking and then further payments to get the property registered.
 Thankfully you can avail of a housing loan which is offered by both private and public sector banks in India to buy or construct a house.
 Any individual can apply for a housing loan.
 However, there are certain documents that have to be submitted along with the loan application form to avail of a home loan.

 As there are many banks and lenders that can offer a housing loan to you, it would be wise for you to contact a few of the banks, including the bank where you have your own business or savings account.
 However, don’t just rely on one bank, because different banks offer different rates of interest, charge different loan processing fees and may offer different features.
 Hence, it is important to check with multiple banks and learn what are the pros and cons of their housing loans.

 When you compare different offers, you will be able to make up your mind and finally choose a bank where you can apply for a home loan.

 The home loan application process is not that complicated.

 - Collect the loan application form

-- Fill in the form and attached self attested copies of all the documents
+- Fill in the form and attach self-attested copies of all the documents

 - Submit the filled and signed loan application form

-Commonly asked documents includes KYC (Aadhar, PAN card, Income tax return of last three years, salary slip (for job holders), Company ITR of last 3 years for self employed, bank passbook/statement of last 6 months, two or three passport size photographs and a cheque for loan processing fee.
+Commonly asked documents include KYC (Aadhar, PAN card, Income tax return of last three years, salary slip (for job holders), Company ITR of last 3 years for self-employed, bank passbook/statement of last 6 months, two or three passport size photographs and a cheque for loan processing fee.